Family Area Activities and Stage

-Join in hands-on activities focused on Harriet Tubman and the Underground Railroad with historian Tony Cohen.
+Try hands-on activities focused on Harriet Tubman and the Underground Railroad with historian Tony Cohen.
 A fourth-generation descendant of a runaway slave, Cohen is a noted explorer of the American slavery experience who retraced the Underground Railroad by foot in an epic, two-month-long journey, and had himself shipped inside a wooden crate like Virginia fugitive Henry “Box” Brown.
-Try your hand at the chores that Harriet and other children had to perform on a 19th-century Eastern Shore plantation.
+Try your hand at the chores that Harriet and other children had to complete on a 19th-century Eastern Shore plantation.
 Gain a tactile understanding of the skills and knowledge she acquired during slavery that helped her succeed in her heroic endeavors.

 Thanks to our Family Area Partners: